 As we spend hours pursuing “in-box zero,” and checking social media feeds, it makes sense to wonder whether we really need to send all of those texts, emails and Facebook messages?
 Do we need really need take that last look at Instagram or TikTok?

 Is everything on your to-do list really that important or meaningful?
 Will it make a difference tomorrow, next week or next year?
-Do the things on today’s list relate to your goals for the year or are you rushing through those tasks, hoping to have time to do the really important stuff?
+Do the things on today’s list relate to your goals for the year or are you rushing through those tasks, hoping to have time at the end of the day when your creative energy is depleted to do the really important stuff?